cmsps/sfmv/README.md

 sfmv
 ====

-safe version of Unix's mv command
+safe version of Unix's mv and cp commands

+like mv --no-clobber              or

+     cp --no-clobber

-like mv --no-clobber but with error messages for forbidden moves.
+... but with error messages for bad moves or copies.